tfabris/BlueGigaEmpeg/README.txt

 IMPORTANT: Use extreme care when cutting JP4.
 Make sure not to peel up the pads.
-There are two traces running to the USB side of the JP4 pad and if you peel up that trace, your board will no longer be able to power up.
+There are two traces running to the USB side of the JP4 pad and if you peel up that trace, your board may no longer be able to power up.

-"Smd_2_pole_switch" set to the left or up position, to put it into always-on mode.
-The red LED on the breakout board will blink randomly when power is applied.
-Symptoms of this switch being set wrong will be: LED on the breakout board blinks steady when power is applied instead of randomly, and there is no serial port communication, and you need to press the reset button on the board to start up the module.
+"Smd_2_pole_switch set to the down or right position, to disconnect the BATT "voltage from the linear voltage regulator on the board.
+The BlueGigaEmpeg "assembly will be supplying power directly to the chip and will not use the "BATT power from that regulator.

 ------------------------------------------------------------------------------